johnny-tavares/Threat_Dashboard/README.md

 ### Network Monitor

-- Logs DNS queries for greater control and visibility.
+- Logs DNS responses that are malicious according to VirusTotal
 - Addresses macOS limitations in accessing the DNS cache directly.
 - **Improvements**:
   - Implement safer storage for the IP whitelist.